USA :: Nebraska :: Lincoln

 over 1 year agoNote: NaNoWriMo will clean the webpage on October 5th please print out all your emails and pep talks.
 Once they are gone, we can't get them back for you.

-over 1 year agoWelcome to NaNoWriMo 2015!
+almost 2 years agoWelcome to NaNoWriMo 2015!

 over 2 years agoWelcome to NaNoWriMo 2014!

 Your region is without an official Municipal Liaison this year.
 But you can still have fun on the forums and meet in-person with other Wrimos.
 Just start a post and propose a get-together or chat.

 If you would like to apply to be an ML in 2015, more details are on our Local Volunteers page.

 over 3 years agoTGIO Party: I'm working on details as we speak (type??)
 In any event, I'll send out more information as soon as I get things lined up!!!!!!

 over 3 years agoFacebook warning from Nebraska Writers Guild Vice President Doug Sasse: I'm your nine-year-old computer.
 You never run diagnostics or perform any maintenance on me because you're "a writer; not a techie."
 And you're too busy writing the Great American Novel during NaNoWriMo to go to the store and buy an external hard drive or a $16 flash drive to back up your work.